wpj/UI-Router-StateTransitions/README.md

 ###Demo

-[Plunkr](http://embed.plnkr.co/fyGPr9/preview) (normally you would see the URL update as you're navigating between states, but Plunkr uses iframes to display content)
+[Plunkr](http://embed.plnkr.co/fyGPr9/preview) (normally you would see the URL update as you're navigating between states, but Plunkr uses iframes to display content, so I put back buttons into the demo example)